The Journey Within

 Included were opportunities for listening, silent reflection, small group sharing, journaling, singing and making resolutions to establish lifelong habits of faith.
 The retreat also included a special blessing ceremony for catechumens and candidates and ended with celebration of Mass.

 Academic Dean and Chair of Spiritual Theology

-Notre Dame Seminary, New Orleans
+Notre Dame Seminar, New Orleans

-Dr. Tom Neal presently serves as Professor of Spiritual Theology at Notre Dame Seminary in New Orleans, LA.
+Dr. Tom Neal serves as Professor of Spiritual Theology at Notre Dame Seminary in New Orleans, LA.
 He has a particular passion for exposing the unlimited potential of theology to offer the faithful a deeper sharing in the mind and heart of Jesus Christ.
 Dr. Neal has worked for twenty years in adult catechesis, retreat ministry and teaching theology in various contexts trying to make present for others the "Word made fresh."

 Tom received a Masters in Systematic Theology from Mount St. Mary's University and a PhD in Religion at Florida State University.
 His Masters studies focused on the Orthodox theology of salvation known as theosis, and his doctoral studies concentrated on the socio-historical contexts within which late medieval mysticism flourished in Spain.
 His dissertation was on the Teresian Carmelite reform and the construction of ascetical identity in the writings of St. John of the Cross.